wp-plugins/polylang/readme.txt

 = 1.7.7 =

-* Add Romanian translation contributed by uskro and update French translation contributed by [fxbenard](http://fxbenard.com/)
+* Add Romanian translation contributed by uskro
+* Add Japanese translation contributed by [Eiko Toda](http://www.eikotoda.com)
+* Update French translation contributed by [fxbenard](http://fxbenard.com/)
 * The language locale is now validated with the same pattern as in WP 4.3.
 See #28303
 * fix: make sure that the language switcher never finds translations for untranslated post types (could occur when the post type was previously translated)
 * fix: display the default category according to the admin language filter in settings->writing